Logarithmic Celestial Conformal Field Theory: Log CFT aspects

-For the limit to exist, we are forced to assume $a=b\epsilon+\tilde a\epsilon^2+\dots$ This concurs with the general discussion of the third resolution of the $c=0$ catastrophe, where we concluded that for vanishing $c$ the operator $\massive_\epsilon$ must degenerate with $T$ and thus the normalizations in the corresponding two-point functions must match (up to a sign).
-Finally, defining the logarithmic partner of the stress tensor as $t \equiv \lim_{\epsilon\to 0}t_\epsilon$, we obtain the two-point correlation functions in the limit of vanishing central charge,
+to exist, we are forced to assume $a=b\epsilon+\tilde a\epsilon^2+\dots$ This concurs with the general discussion of the third resolution of the $c=0$ catastrophe.
+Finally, defining the logarithmic partner of the stress tensor as $t \equiv \lim_{\epsilon\to 0}t_\epsilon$ obtains the two-point correlation functions in the limit of vanishing central charge,

 The parameter $\mu=\exp(-\tilde a/(2b))$ is physically irrelevant and stems from an ambiguity in the definition of $t$, namely $t\to t+\gamma T$ with some finite $\gamma$.